(Updated: This article is part of the "Definitive Guide To Windows 10 Servicing" blog series and has been updated last in Sept. 2018.)

 Semi-Annual Channel (SAC)

-Historically, Microsoft released new feature updates into the Current Branch (now called Semi-Annual Channel (Targeted) also previously referred to as Semi-Annual Channel (Pilot)) and re-published it 4 months later into the Current Branch for Business (now called Semi-Annual Channel, but also previously called Semi-Annual Channel (Broad)) when it deemed it enterprise-ready.
+Historically, Microsoft released new feature updates into the Current Branch (for a time this was called Semi-Annual Channel (Targeted), also previously referred to as Semi-Annual Channel (Pilot) and Current Branch) and re-published it 4 months later into the Current Branch for Business (now called Semi-Annual Channel, but also previously called Semi-Annual Channel (Broad) and before that Current Branch for Business) when it deemed it enterprise-ready.

 In the first two years after releasing the initial Windows 10 version, Microsoft has published each new version on the Current Branch first, followed by the "enterprise-ready" Current Branch for Business four months later.
 However, since this was sort of an artificial, from Microsoft, prescribed timeline as to when you can upgrade your broader business user base, they have changed the rules along with the new support timeline and terminology — although it still uses the same concept for Office 365.

 I want to stress one point as this might be confusing: There will be NO later enterprise-ready update after the initial release has been published!
 Now, enterprises have to decide for themselves when they are ready for broad deployment.

 Any user, e.g., your broader IT team and early adopters among your business users, that has been designated for the Semi-Annual Channel (Targeted) option in SCCM will receive the latest version as soon as it becomes generally available.
 This affords your team an additional pre-deployment testing period and IT teams and piloting groups find that they can use this time to get a jump on validating compatibility with critical applications as well as how to best take advantage of the latest features.